EdwardDobson/3D-2D-Item-Creature-Generator/README.md

 * The first window to use would be the folder window, when opened you will be able to remove/add folders from the Assets/Resources/BuiltItems directory.
 You can create your own folder now for the items created later.

+* The next window to use is the Material Builder after filing in all of the information you should be able to build a material these are used as modifiers for item/creature parts.
+  ***If you are making a 2D weapon make sure to make 2D materials.***

+* Now with your materials created lets move to the Weapon Part Builder.
+Just like the material builder add in all the details and add the material you want.

+* The final window is the Weapon Builder.
+There are a few options to configure in this window such as the amount of slots (*add as many as needed*).
+You can also move your slots around so your item looks correct.
+You can view your item via the Show Camera button.

+* After clicking builder weapon it will now be added into the folder you have chosen and can be added into your scene.